4d/4d-for-ios/website/translated_docs/pt/Xcode.md

 title: Xcode
 ---

-## O que é Xcode?
+## What is Xcode?

-Xcode é um IDE e um conjunto de ferramentas de desenvolvimento para macOS usado para criar apps iPad, iPod, iPhone e Mac.
+Xcode is an IDE and a set of developer tools for macOS used to create iPad, iPod, iPhone, and Mac apps.

-## Baixar
+## Download

-Para baixar a última versão de Xcode vá para a App Store.
+To download the lastest version of Xcode go to the App Store.

 <div style="text-align: center; margin-top: 20px; margin-bottom: 20px">
   <p>

-<a class="button" href="macappstore://itunes.apple.com/app/id497799835?mt=12">Veja na Loja Mac App </a>
+<a class="button" href="macappstore://itunes.apple.com/app/id497799835?mt=12">View in Mac App Store </a>

   </p>
 </div>

-Desenvolvedores registrados podem baixar lançamentos preview e versões prévias através do website Apple Developer.
+Registered developers can download preview releases and prior versions of the suite through the Apple Developer website.

 🔗 https://developer.apple.com/download/more/ 🔗 https://developer.apple.com/xcode/